If you are reasonably fit and physically able, this is a great opportunity to combine nature with a workout!

 Crawling on all fours and sliding on your bum is necessary at a couple of spots!

-Super fun and challenging!
-But don’t worry, because there is a guide to show you the way and a short detour to the river outside before going back in again!
+Super fun and challenging with a short detour to the river outside before going back in again!

 It is 2.4km journey in total.